TeamHealth: History

 TeamHealth was founded in Knoxville in 1979 by Dr. Lynn Massingale.
 The company began as Southeastern Emergency Physicians, the predecessor to TeamHealth, when Dr. Massingale, then an emergency medicine physician at the University of Tennessee Medical Center, earned the staffing contract in the emergency department at the medical center.
 Dr. Randal Dabbs, co-founder, began working with Southeastern Emergency Physicians and became a full partner in 1981.

 In 1983, Dr. John Staley, co-founder, formed Emergency Coverage Corporation, a competitor to Southeastern Emergency Physicians.
 In 1986, the two companies merged.
 Over the years, other physicians, Dr. Gar LaSalle, Dr. James Rybak and Dr. Jim George, and their clinical groups joined TeamHealth and are now considered founders of the company.

+During the 1990s the company was acquired by MedPartners.
+MedPartners grew the company to over $700 million in revenue during its ownership.
+In 1999, MedPartners sold the company to private equity firm Madison Dearborn Partners for $335 million but retained a 7.3% stake in the company.

 As of 2015, TeamHealth contracted more than 18,000 health professionals and handled about 10 million emergency room visits per year.Leif M. Murphy became chief executive officer and president in 2016.

 In 2017, TeamHealth’s clinician recovery team responded to several natural disasters and crisis situations, including Hurricane Harvey in Houston; Hurricane Irma in Florida; the Route 91 Harvest music festival mass shooting in Las Vegas; the Atlas Peak wildfire in northern California; and Hurricane Maria in Puerto Rico.
 In each situation, TeamHealth’s clinicians helped local hospitals manage capacity as they were overcrowded with patients.

 In September 2019, the NYT revealed that Team Health was one of two companies behind a political action group called "Doctor Patient Unity".
 The PAC had surfaced in July 2019 and spent more than $28 million in advertising opposing legislation to end out-of-network charges ("surprise medical bills" after emergency room visits).
 Because it did not disclose staff nor funders it has been referred to as a dark money group.
 In October 2019, TeamHealth CEO Leif Murphy reaffirmed the company’s long-standing policy against balance billing patients and urged Congress to pass a legislative solution to end surprise medical billing that allowed health insurers and providers to work out billing disputes through an independent dispute resolution system.

 In December 2020, TeamHealth CEO Leif Murphy issued the following statement supporting the No Surprises Act, “We fully support the No Surprises Act, as it is unequivocally the right thing for patients by placing the obligation for fair payment for emergency services on the insurer and keeping the patient out of the middle of any payment dispute.”